-The following conditions determine a RTO's eligibility to apply for subsidies through the Skills Fund Program.
+The following conditions determine a RTO's eligibility to apply for subsidies through the Skills Fund Program:

-Registration

-RTOs must be registered in accordance with the requirements of the Australian Skills Quality Authority (ASQA) to deliver nationally recognised training.
-ASQA is the national regulator for Australia's vocational education and training (VET) sector.
-For details go to the ASQA website www.asqa.gov.au.

-Scope of registration

-- RTOs must only submit applications for training subsidies where the qualification(s) and/or units of competency are included on their scope of registration for delivery in Tasmania at the time of lodging the application.
-Scope of registration can be downloaded from training.gov.au. - Training.gov.au is the national register for training in Australia and contains the authoritative information about Registered Training Organisations (RTOs), Nationally Recognised Training (NRT), and the approved scope of each RTOs to deliver NRT as required in national and jurisdictional legislation within Australia.
+- RTOs must be registered in accordance with the requirements of the Australian Skills Quality Authority (ASQA) to deliver nationally recognised training.
+RTOs must only submit applications for training subsidies where the qualification(s) and/or units of competency are included on their scope of registration for delivery in Tasmania at the time of lodging the application.

-Skills Tasmania Endorsed RTO status

 RTOs must be an approved Skills Tasmania Endorsed RTO at the time of the grant round closing date.
-For more details go to www.skills.tas.gov.au/providers/rtos/endorsedrtosystem.

-The Endorsed RTO, by its lodgement of the grant application, expressly authorises the Australian Skills Quality Authority (ASQA) to release information to Skills Tasmania regarding the Endorsed RTO's registration status, including the results of any recent audits and subsequent sanctions that may have been applied.

-Financial viability

-RTOs applying for any Skills Tasmania grants must be financially viable at the time of applying for and for the duration of any subsequent funding agreement.
+For more details about the endorsement process go to www.skills.tas.gov.au/providers/rtos/endorsedrtosystem. - RTOs applying for any Skills Tasmania grants must be financially viable at the time of applying for and for the duration of any subsequent funding agreement.